CsatiZoltan/t8code-wiki/How-to-make-a-new-release.md

 - [ ] Ensure that these changes are in the main branch and the tests pass.

-- [ ] Go to the main github page of the repo and click "draft a new release"
+- [ ] Go to the main GitHub page of the repo and click "draft a new release"

 - [ ] Write a short release note of all the (important) changes.

-- [ ] Add the github generated release notes afterwards.
+- [ ] Add the GitHub generated release notes afterwards.

 - [ ] Update the tarball